Do you ever feel like your kick drum and bass are behaving like two children fighting for the front seat of the car?

 Using effective sidechaining techniques, you can get them acting more like best friends.
 Sidechain compression is a technique as old as signal processing itself, yet its purpose and use remain a mystery to many emerging music creators.

 Sidechaining is a great technique for all engineers and producers looking to get the most impact out of their mixes.
-With the expertise of RAC Montreal instructor Derek Orsi, let's look at what it is, how to set it up, and some techniques you can implement to create room for sounds that are competing for space.
-Derek is a professional recording engineer, mixer, and producer who's worked with The Damn Truth, John Jacob Magistery, The Franklin Electric, Vince James, We Are Monroe and Mountain Dust, among others.
+With the expertise of former RAC Montreal instructor Derek Orsi, we’ll take a look at what it is, how to set it up, and some techniques you can implement to create room for sounds that are competing for space.
+Derek is a professional recording engineer, mixer, and producer who’s worked with The Damn Truth, John Jacob Magistery, The Franklin Electric, Vince James, We Are Monroe and Mountain Dust, among others.

 Note: In case there’s a term you’re unfamiliar with, we’ve put a glossary at the end of the article.

-The Record - What Is sidechain compression?
+RAC: What is sidechain compression?

-Derek - Sidechain compression is a technique used by mix engineers to duck (in other words compress) a signal.
+Derek: Sidechain compression is a technique used by mix engineers to duck (in other words compress) a signal.
 It means using another audio source to trigger the threshold of the compressor by the use of a key.
 The compressor is monitoring one channel, but controlling another.
 It is used as a volume control to create space between elements that are competing for your attention in a mix.

-If you’re still not sure what sidechaining is...
+RAC: If you’re still not sure what sidechaining is…

-You know when a DJ speaks into the mic and the music automatically gets quieter so you can hear what they’re saying?
+Derek: You know when a DJ speaks into the mic and the music automatically gets quieter so you can hear what they’re saying?
 That’s because the audio signal of the music is sidechained to the audio signal of the microphone.
 Sidechaining is a process that automatically lowers the volume of one sound (also known as ducking) to allow another sound to temporarily shine through.
 This happens by creating a relationship between any two sounds so that one sound can control the volume of another.
 One of the most common uses of sidechaining in music production is between the bass and kick drum, which enables the kick drum to tell the bass to quiet down whenever the kick drum hits, allowing it to power through and really be felt by the listener.

-How do you use sidechain compression?
+RAC: How do you use sidechain compression?

-Once you wrap your head around this concept it's easy to use and simple to set up.
-You can do it in the analog world with hardware compressors but it's much easier to implement in the digital realm with plugins.
+Derek: Once you wrap your head around this concept, it’s easy to use and simple to set up.
+You can do it in the analog world with hardware compressors but it’s much easier to implement in the digital realm with plugins.
 Every DAW out there has a stock compressor with a sidechain option so this will work with whatever software you choose.

 First, insert a compressor on the channel you wish to duck (compress) and then decide which channel you want to use to trigger the compressor.
 If you want to duck the bass when the kick drum hits, simply insert a compressor on the bass channel and then create a send/bus from the kick channel and assign it to the key input of the compressor on the bass channel.